 The restaurant is situated in a basement of a house in Lækjargata, so make sure to look out for it!

 Opening hours: Monday to Sunday 11:30 – 22:00

 For those who want to be a bit more cosmopolitan, we recommend you check out the fusion restaurant Sushi Social.
 They offer a unique fusion of Japanese and South American cuisine combined with the freshness of Icelandic ingredients.

 You can choose from a few set menus, as well as buy what you fancy.
-Even those who aren’t really into sushi can find something to their liking.
+Even those who aren’t really into sushi can find something they like.
 Grilled salmon, lamb rump steaks, chicken, beef tenderloin, and more is on the menu.

-Of the set menus, we recommend sushi & beef and Omakase menus.
-For those who are adventurous can try out the Icelandic feast, where puffin and whale is on the menu.
+Of the set menus, we recommend sushi & beef and Omakase menus, for those who are adventurous can try out the Icelandic feast, where puffin and whale are on the menu.

 Opening hours: Sunday to Thursday 17:00 – 23:00, Friday to Saturday 17:00 – 00:00

 Not to be confused with the Copenhagen airport, this Nordic bistro-style restaurant began as a pop-up restaurant but turned out to be so popular the decision was made to keep it open.
 If you want cheap food, this is not for you as it is in the higher range of prices.
 However, what you get for your buck is extremely good.

 Choose from small courses such as Argentinian shrimp, calamari fritti and more, main courses such as wild mushroom risotto, pan-fried Arctic char, baccala, beef tenderloin and more or various different kinds of smørrebrød.
 The traditional open-faced Danish sandwich will not disappoint.